gjkrediet/Fluid-controller/README.md

 To further reduce the powerconsumption I decided to feed the joystick via an outputpin of the esp32, which is why you see the red wire soldered on later.
 ![inside2](https://user-images.githubusercontent.com/20277013/214524742-b8a347a4-dc82-47c2-a12c-f6e3894d6a2d.jpg)

+The battery is wired to the JST-connector on the TTGO